DMS-99/CoffeeBot/README.md

   - Positioning of the V60 on top of the metal filter at the cleaning station
   - Robotic actuation to press down the filter and V60 to initiate cleaning
   - Optionally: design and 3D printing of a protective cap for the open end of the metal filter to prevent water splashing and soaking during the automated cleaning process

+### Integration of a scale into the CoffeeBot setup
+  -  Continuous measurement of brewed coffee weight during pouring
+  -  Use of weight-over-time data as feedback for grind size optimization
+  -  Detection of fast water flow as an indicator of overly coarse grind size
+  -  Detection of slow water flow as an indicator of overly fine grind size
+  -  Closed-loop feedback to adapt grind size in subsequent brewing runs
+  -  Automatic optimization of brewing parameters based on target flow behavior
+  -  Reduction of sour taste caused by overly coarse grinding
+  -  Reduction of bitter taste caused by overly fine grinding

 ## Pictures of the set up: